dwj26/dwj26.github.io/lifestyle/_posts/2018-04-26-things-im-loving-april.md

 ![Flowers](/assets/img/IMG_8421.JPG)

 ### Eating brunch outside
 If you’ve followed me on [Instagram](https://www.instagram.com/asliceofcambridge/?hl=en) for a while, you’ll know I’m a sucker for a spot of weekend brunch - and why wouldn’t you be when Cambridge has such a great choice of [healthy brunch locations](/healthy-brunch-spots-hot-numbers-coffee)!
 The sunny April Saturday mornings have been perfect for brunch outside and I recently enjoyed a scrummy eggs benedict on sourdough bread (the best) sat on [The Petersfield’s terrace](http://www.thepetersfield.co.uk/).
-Their little outside space features wooden tables and benches, with fairy lights and rugs for the chiller summer evenings.
-This little gem is in the heart of one of Cambridge’s most popular residential areas and is popular with locals but by being slightly off the beaten track, it’s a great place to meet friends for a more relaxed brunch setting.
+The pub's little outside space features wooden tables and benches, with fairy lights and rugs for the colder summer evenings.
+This little gem is in the heart of one of Cambridge’s most sought-after residential areas and is popular with locals, but by being slightly off the beaten track, it’s a great place to meet friends for a more relaxed brunch setting.
 Where have you been enjoying brunch recently?

 ![Petersfield](/assets/img/IMG_8396.jpg)